killianvervelle/Ending-Hunger-Through-DataAnalytic/README.md

 ![Alt text](./assets/country_blindness_1.png)

-We also guide the user by telling him to click on any category of the stacked chart.
-Not only, we lighten the category on hover (and also display the name of the category and its value), but a table with details within a category will be shown on the right of the screen containing items and their respective values in a descending order.
+User guidance is integrated, prompting them to click on any category in the stacked chart.
+Hover effects highlight the selected category, displaying its name and value.
+A detailed table appears on the right, providing itemized information within the chosen category.

 ![Alt text](./assets/country_table.png)

-Finally, we also provide an analysis at the bottom right of the page, showing to the user the ratio of food that is fed to the population with the total amount of food available.
+An additional analysis in the bottom-right corner illustrates the ratio of food fed to the population compared to the total available food.

 #### World overview with charts

-Finally, we dedicated the last page of our website to world hunder facts and statistics.
-At the right of each graph, we gave an analysis as complement in order to have a better understanding of the chart.
+The final page of our website is dedicated to global hunger facts and statistics.
+Each chart is accompanied by complementary analysis on the right, enriching the user's understanding.

-In all of our charts, we systematically start the y-axis with zero, in order to not have a biased interpretation of the data shown.

-The first graph is about displaying the evolution of the average daily calorie intake over 5 years using a line chart.
-Those values come from a computation where we sum the food supply kcal for year 2014 and 2019 then divided by the population, divided by 365 days.
+In all charts, we ensure a non-biased interpretation by starting the y-axis with zero.
+The first graph depicts the evolution of average daily calorie intake over five years, presented through a line chart.
+Calculated values consider the sum of food supply kcal for 2014 and 2019, divided by the population, and further divided by 365 days.

 ![](./assets/charts_line.png)

-The second graph we created is a bar chart with the goal to show the top 30 countries with the highest malnutrition rate.
+The second graph identifies the top 30 countries with the highest malnutrition rates, illustrated in a bar chart.

 ![](./assets/charts_bars.png)